 Contractors new to the field frequently ask, “What’s the best way to attract more clients?”
 And while that’s certainly important, getting more clients is less vital to your long-term success than making sure you get the right clients and provide them with the best possible service.

 The old axiom “measure twice, cut once” applies to more than just carpentry.
 Double-checking things such as scheduling, job details and supply logistics will help to build trust and goodwill with your clients.
-And simple etiquette – responding to emails and messages quickly, sending a follow-up note thanking clients after work is done, and respond to both good and bad online reviews – will help you generate referrals and enhance your reputation over the long term.
+And simple etiquette – responding to emails and messages quickly, sending a follow-up note thanking clients after work is done, and responding to both good and bad online reviews – will help you generate referrals and enhance your reputation over the long term.

 2. Asking the Wrong Questions